Lochis/ObsidianNotes/Ami Chatbot/Chat with Robert and Jason.md

 		- This would allow me to work on the AI at work with much higher availability than the Azure VM.
 		- A decent GPU for AI calculations is around ***$1400*** before tax in the consumer market.
 		- A *datacenter* grade GPU would cost around *$7300*.
 For this, not needed.

+### App requests
+- Add extra questions
+	-  did you run this by principal?
+	-